cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GettingStarted.md

 There are two different ways to get started with Cloud Carbon Footprint:

-- Recommended: Create a standalone app
+- Create a standalone app using the command line interface
-- Contributors: Clone the Cloud Carbon Footprint repository
+- Clone the Cloud Carbon Footprint repository

-Creating a standalone app makes it simpler to customize the application for your needs and stay up to date with the project.
-You will depend on @cloud-carbon-footprint packages from npm, making your app much smaller.
-This is the recommended approach for most installations.
+For the best way of staying up to date with the project, you can create a standalone app for simple customization according to your needs.
+This method uses the @cloud-carbon-footprint packages as npm dependencies, making for a more lightweight standalone app.

-If you want to contribute to the project, it's easier to fork and clone the repository.
-The @cloud-carbon-footprint packages will be included in the clone.
-That will let you stay up to date with the latest changes, and give you an easier path to make Pull Requests.
+Forking and cloning the repository is the best way to contribute to the project.
+Cloning the project will include all of the @cloud-carbon-footprint packages for local development and configuration.
+This path offers the option to create Pull Requests and to stay up to date with the latest changes.

 ### Prerequisites